Women often present with different symptoms for cardiovascular disease than men.

 VIDEO: Differences in Cardiac Complications and Presentation Between Men and Women — Interview with Cindy Grines, M.D.

-VIDEO: Sex Differences in Diagnosing Heart Disease in Women — Interview with Doreen DeFaria Yeh, M.D.
+VIDEO: Gender Differences in Diagnosing Heart Disease in Women — Interview with Doreen DeFaria Yeh, M.D.

 VIDEO: How to Build a Successful Women’s Heart Center — Interview with Malissa Wood, M.D.